 Step 1.
 Go to http://start.spring.io.

 Step 2.
-Select Maven Project or Gradle Project from the dropdown on the top.
+Choose Maven Project or Gradle Project in the Project section.
 Maven Project is the default.

 The tool will generate and download a zip file containing your project’s prototype.
 The generated prototype will have all the project directories, the main application class and the pom.xml or build.gradle file with all the dependencies you had selected.